data-apis/array-api-comparison/README.md

 -   **docs**: browser-based documentation for viewing array API data.
 -   **scripts**: scripts for data manipulation and documentation generation.

+The `data` directory contains the following directories

+-   `raw`: raw array library API data.
+-   `joins`: array library APIs matched to their NumPy equivalents.

-The `data` directory contains the following datasets:
+The `raw` data directory contains the following datasets:

--   `raw/XXXXX.(csv|json)`: raw array library API data.
+-   `XXXXX.(csv|json)`: raw array library API data.

+The `joins` data directory contains the following datasets:

--   `joins/XXXXX_numpy.(csv|json)`: array library APIs and their NumPy equivalents.
+-   `XXXXX_numpy.(csv|json)`: array library APIs and their NumPy equivalents.

+Lastly, the root `data` directory contains the following additional datasets:

 -   `join.(csv|json)`: array library API data combined in a single file.
 -   `intersection.(csv|json)`: array library API intersection.

-When editing the data files, consider the JSON data to be the source of truth.
-From the JSON data, we generate the CSV files.
+When editing data files, consider the JSON data to be the source of truth.
+CSV files are generated from the JSON data.

 * * *